str4d/zcash-pow/README.md

 # Python reference implementation of the Zcash proof-of-work

-The PoW used by Zcash is a memory-hard algorithm based on the Generalised Birthday Problem.
+The PoW currently being considered by Zcash is a memory-hard algorithm based on the Generalised Birthday Problem.

 Requirements: